KostkoViktoria/Bugs-01/README.md

-# Syberry Academy - Bug report for 4 projects
+# Syberry Academy - Bug report for a four products

 This files includes bug-reports **[Litecart || TestDrive || MobileApp || AmericanTaxi]** created for a four products